Cellie0320/personal_expense_tracker/README.md

   $cfg['Servers'][$i]['AllowNoPassword'] = false;     // Must use password
   ```
 - To apply these changes, save and close the file then restart UniServer by stopping and then starting the Apache and MySQL servers.
+- Alternatively, you can just close the phpMyAdmin browser tab and open it again via the test page link if the error is not password related.
 > **Note:** The username and password set in the `config.inc.php` file must also be used in the `config.php` file.
 ### Database Configuration
 1. **Create the `config.php` file:**